About the Rogers Park Highly Gifted Program

 Whole School Learning

-Twice annually, Exploration courses offer Rogers Park students the opportunity to choose a high interest class taught by teachers, parents and community volunteers.
+Twice annually, exploration courses offer Rogers Park students the opportunity to participate in a high-interest class taught by teachers, parents and community volunteers.
 Kitchen chemistry, American Sign Language, chess, downhill skiing, and computer projects are among those classes that are frequently offered.
-As well, teachers across the school team-teach within or across grade levels to perform plays, organize penny carnivals or put together exhibits of student work.
+Teachers may create teams within or across grade levels in order to perform plays, organize penny carnivals, or put together exhibits of student work.

 We provide opportunities for a broadened level of responsibility as students move up through the grades.
-Social responsibility is encouraged and expected as students take on community outreach projects including food and book drives, making sandwiches for local soup kitchens, knitting caps or blankets and raising money for organizations like Heifer International.
+Social responsibility is encouraged and expected as students take on community outreach projects that may include food and book drives, making sandwiches for local soup kitchens, knitting caps or blankets and raising money for non-profit charitable organizations.

 Need More Information?

-If you have any questions related to the HG program, please feel free to contact Traci Caves at (907) 742-4818.
-More detailed information is available on our program web site at http://rogerspark.asdk12.org/hg/hgcurriculum
+If you have any questions related to the HG program, please feel free to contact Dallas Price at (907) 742-4818.
+More detailed information is available on our program web site at Rogers Park Elementary Highly Gifted Program.